What do you do if the airline loses your luggage?

 Lost luggage is a surprisingly common phenomenon.
 Nowadays most airlines electronically tag all bags, and even if they get put on the wrong flight, they'll usually find their way to your hotel in 24 hours.
 In most cases, once it does arrive, a courier service will deliver it from the arrival airport to you at your hotel with delivery charges paid by the airline.

 The first thing to do when your luggage doesn't turn up on the carousel is to find an airline representative or the lost baggage desk and tell them.
-They'll fill in a lost baggage report - Property Irregularity Report.
+They'll fill in a lost baggage report - sometimes known as a Property Irregularity Report.
 Try to give them as much information about your bag and be accurate with your forwarding address.

 Talk to us